Vikas131/Data-Engineering-Projects/AWS-Project/readme.md

 ## 🔁 Workflow Summary

-**Scheduling & Triggering**
+1. Scheduling & Triggering

    EventBridge triggers the Step Function, passing secrets from Secrets Manager.

-**Extraction Phase**
+2. Extraction Phase

    Lambda fetches EV data from the public API and stores it in S3.
 SNS sends a notification on success or failure.

-**Loading Phase**
+3. Loading Phase

    Another Lambda reads the S3 file and loads data into the RDS PostgreSQL instance.
 A final SNS alert confirms success or failure.

+4. Security

+   All services are deployed inside a VPC with appropriate security groups and private endpoints for Secrets Manager and S3.

 ---